rickstaa/panda-autograsp/docs/source/install/install.rst

 Singularity Container
 ============================

-We currently provide the a number of Nvidia compatible singularity container for you to use with this package.
+We currently provide  several Nvidia compatible singularity container for you to use with this package.
-These container can be build using the recipe files found in the ``panda_autograsp/containers/singularity`` folder or by pulling directly from the `singularity-hub.org <https://www.singularity-hub.org>`_ container registry.
+These containers can be build using the recipe files found in the ``panda_autograsp/containers/singularity`` folder or by pulling directly from the `singularity-hub.org <https://www.singularity-hub.org>`_ container registry.